martin0258/university-research/thesis/thesis.md

 4.3 Models

-We choose 7 competitors from 3 categories: (1) naïve guess, (2) well-known time series models, and (3) advance regression model.
-The 4<sup>th</sup> category is our proposed solution with different growth function settings.
-All the models are implemented in R or just using existing R packages, which are summarized in Table 2.
-For TWR, package rpart is used.
+We compare our solution with 7 competitors which can be categorized into 3 categories: (1) naïve guess, (2) well-known time series models, and (3) advance regression model.
+All the competitors along with our solution are summarized in Table 2.
+In Table 2, the 4<sup>th</sup> category is our solution with different growth functions.

+We choose language R as our implementation platform.
+For most models, we just use the published packages in the official R repository, so-called Comprehensive R Archive Network, CRAN.
+For example, as we said in the previous section, we choose regression tree as the base model for our solution, so package rpart, a well-known R implementation of decision tree that supports regression, is used.
+For models that don’t have published packages, they are implemented by ourselves.

 Table 2.
 List of models